robinsonbrz/django-orm-mastery/README.md

 ```
 ### 64. Insert data into multiples tables & using atomic operations

-# Insert data into multiples tables & using atomic operations
+atomic operationsallows us to change data into the database only if all of the operations run succesfully
+    try:
+        with transaction.atomic():

 In one statement: No
 In one transaction: Yes